 cooperative grant with CSUCI:

 Inajane Nicklas is writing the grant.
-We are asking for $K for each year for years.
+We are asking for $50K for each year for 5years.
 Building Bridge-related wording is included throughout the grant application.

-Question: would the funds come directly to us from CSUCI?
+Question: would the funds come directly to us from MC or from CSUCI?
 Answer: undecided.
 There are advantages and disadvantages to both approaches.

 Distinguished faculty chair awards

-any feedback about the of this award
+The committee is due to meet both to discuss nominations for next year and to provide any feedback about the current title, criteria and procedures of this award.

 President